Hattie Lloyd 27/01/19

 Presumably for taking captain’s orders.

-NOTE: Barge East is moored in Hackney Wick – the terrace is open daily for drinks and street food, while the boat restaurant is open Thursday-Sunday.
-You can find out more, and book, on their website HERE.n
+NOTE: Barge East is moored in Hackney Wick and open daily.
+You can find out more, and book, on their website HERE.

 Barge East | Sweetwater Mooring, River Lee, White Post Lane, E9 5EN